Saturday, December 20, 2008

 I saw a new series the other day that I'm pretty excited about... it's about Israel and it looks pretty dang cool.
 It's called Against All Odds.

-"Given the circumstances surrounding Israel's birth as a nation, and the odds against its survival, Israel should not exist as a nation today...
+Check out the purpose of the series on their website: "Given the circumstances surrounding Israel's birth as a nation, and the odds against its survival, Israel should not exist as a nation today...

 Journalist Michael Greenspan confronts military leaders, battle commanders, strategists, and common soldiers on the field who provide their viewpoints of remarkable stories of heroism and bravery...some that defy human understanding...